Monday, 29 June 2009

 Wet weekend on the Chesterfield.

-Well, ok its wasnt that, better than forcast but compaired to the week before it could have been febuary again!
+Well, ok its wasnt that, better than forcast but compaired to the week before it could have been february again!

 After a week fo exams I (daniel) joined the boat just east of Worksop for two days off before my lasy exam.
 Progress on Saturday was slow, at times the weed was that bad it was faster to walk the boat through it than try and use the prop.
 Sunday went well untill around midday, when the heavens opened, and clear lock free sections started to show up our current coal and how little steam it seams to make us!